Customize Consent Preferences

 LinkedIn

 Water-absorbing materials are indispensable in various aspects of life and production.
 Apart from common materials like toilet paper, sponge, and cotton, there are other absorbent materials worth mentioning.
-This article aims to provide a comprehensive overview of water-absorbent materials and their products.
+This article aims to provide a comprehensive overview of liquid absorbent substance and their products.

 Superabsorbent Polymer

-Superabsorbent Polymer (SAP), particularly sodium polyacrylate, stands out as one of the most potent water-absorbing substances.
+Superabsorbent Polymer (SAP), particularly sodium polyacrylate, stands out as one of the most potent liquid absorbing substance.

 Water Absorption: Under ideal conditions, it can absorb thousands of times its own weight in water.